The opossum is many things, but did you know that it was a voracious tick eater?

 Opossums are crazy, fastidious, grooming animals like cats, and when they find a tick, it's right down the hatch.
 Researchers found many digested ticks in the feces of cooperative opossums.
 Cheers to the guy who got that job!

-Ostfeld said that one opossum can kill and eat some 5,000 ticks in a single season.
+Ostfeld said that one single opossum can kill and eat some 5,000 ticks in a single season.
+The actual spread of Lyme disease, or the rate at which it gets spread, can be diminished thanks to the hard work and voracious appetites of opossums.